Poet · Critic · Editor

 Read together, these poems immerse us in an imagined world with the power to make us see our own in a new way.
 Suffused with dazzling wordplay, razor wit, and rippling sonic effects, the poems richly reward being read aloud.
 For Pollock, the most durable good is language itself.

-James Pollock is the author of Sailing to Babylon, which was a finalist for the Griffin Poetry Prize and the Governor General's Literary Award in Poetry, runner-up for the Posner Poetry Book Award, and winner of an Outstanding Achievement Award in Poetry from the Wisconsin Library Association; and You Are Here: Essays on the Art of Poetry in Canada, a finalist for the ForeWord Reviews Book of the Year Award for a collection of essays.
-He is also editor of The Essential Daryl Hine, which made The Partisan's list of the best books of 2015.
-His poems have been published in The Paris Review, AGNI, Poetry Daily, The Walrus, The Fiddlehead, The National Post, and other journals in the U.S. and Canada; they have also been broadcast on CBC
+James Pollock is the author of Durable Goods (Véhicule Press/Signal Editions), which won the Edna Meudt Poetry Book Award and made The Miramichi Reader's list of the best poetry books of 2022; and Sailing to Babylon (Able Muse Press, 2012), a finalist for the Griffin Poetry Prize and the Governor General's Literary Award in Poetry, and winner of an Outstanding Achievement Award in Poetry from the Wisconsin Library Association.
+He is also the author of You Are Here: Essays on the Art of Poetry in Canada (The Porcupine's Quill, 2012), a finalist for the ForeWord Reviews Book of the Year Award for a collection of essays; and editor of The Essential Daryl Hine (The Porcupine's Quill), which made Partisan magazine's